FWCP’s role in supporting kokanee

 We conserve and enhance fish and wildlife in watersheds impacted by BC Hydro dams.
 Kokanee is a focal species in our Columbia Region Reservoirs and Large Lakes Action Plan.

 We fund the delivery of a wide range of projects to help the species in two main ways:

-- Through a letter of agreement with the Ministry of Forests, Lands and Natural Resource Operations (FLNRO) to deliver our ongoing operational (core) projects (e.g. the Nutrient Restoration Program in Kootenay Lake and Arrow Lakes Reservoir, and the Kokanee Spawning Channels at Hill Creek and Meadow Creek); and
+- Through a letter of agreement with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) to deliver our ongoing operational (core) projects (e.g. the Nutrient Restoration Program in Kootenay Lake and Arrow Lakes Reservoir, and the Kokanee Spawning Channels at Hill Creek and Meadow Creek); and

 - Funding projects though our annual grant application intake from public, stakeholders, First Nations and government (e.g. improving spawning habitat in Deer Creek led by the Okanagan Nation Alliance, and improving fish passage at Heart Creek, led by the Ministry of Transportation and Infrastructure).

-The Fish and Wildlife Management Section of Ministry of Forests, Lands and Natural Resource Operations (FLNRO) is responsible for fisheries management decisions, such as fishing regulations or fry production targets for spawning channels.
-To review many of the activities being undertaken by FLNRO to help Kokanee, visit its website.
-There you will find links to, for example, the Kootenay Lake Recovery Plan, Kootenay Lake Sport Fishing Updates, and the annual Gerrard Rainbow Trout spawner returns.
+The Fish and Wildlife Management Section of Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR) is responsible for fisheries management decisions, such as fishing regulations or fry production targets for spawning channels.
+To review many of the activities being undertaken by FLNR to help Kokanee, visit the website for links to the Kootenay Lake Recovery Plan, Kootenay Lake Sport Fishing Updates, and the annual Gerrard Rainbow Trout spawner returns.